If you answered yes to the question “Are you ignoring your toddler’s delayed speech*?” please keep reading.

 You could continue waiting and waiting only to be told that your child is now struggling in school.

-If only he would have received speech therapy as a toddler none of this might be happening.
+If only they would have received speech therapy as a toddler none of this might be happening.

 I am not trying to scare you, but I am frustrated with the headlines that parents see and the advice they are given by people with no background in language development.